plaid/plaid-ruby/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/plaid/plaid-ruby.
+Bug reports are welcome on GitHub at https://github.com/plaid/plaid-ruby.
 See also [contributing guidelines](CONTRIBUTING.md).
+As the library is auto-generated, pull requests are automatically closed.

 ## License